 1. Plant Variety Protection based on UPOV Convention is a Sui-Generis form of IPR Specifically designed to reflect the peculiarities of:

 2. After extensive preparatory work at the initiative of the French Government and participation of 13 European States together with:

-- The Organization for Economic Cooperation and Development (OECD)Along with the following 4 non – Government Organization:
+- The Organization for Economic Cooperation and Development (OECD)Along with the following 4 non – Governmental Organizations:

-- International Association of Plant Breeders for the Protection of Plants Verities (ASSINSEL)
+- International Association of Plant Breeders for the Protection of Plants Varieties (ASSINSEL).

-- International Community of Breeders of Asexually reproduced ornamental Verities (CIOPORA) – Which later became the – International Community of Breeders of Asexually Reproduced Fruit Tree and Ornamental Verities (CIOPORA)
+- International Community of Breeders of Asexually Reproduced Ornamental Varieties (CIOPORA) – Which later became the – International Community of Breeders of Asexually Reproduced Fruit Tree and Ornamental Varieties (CIOPORA).

-- International Federation of Seed Trade (FIS)- In recolonization of the fact that new verities of plants are a powerful tool to enhance Agricultural and overall economic development, the states party to the UPOV wished to provide incentives for sustainable plant breeding.
+- International Federation of Seed Trade (FIS)- In recognition of the fact that new varieties of plants are a powerful tool to enhance Agriculture and overall economic development, the states party to the UPOV wished to provide incentives for sustainable plant breeding.

 2. It must be sufficiently uniform.

 3. It must be stable in its essential characteristics after repeated reproduction or propagation.